 International Student Orientation.
-International

-First STEP is the required orientation for international students, degree-seeking or exchange/visiting, who enter the University.
-International First STEP is a twoday program held the week before an international student begins his or her academic career at Southeast.
-The program includes immigration advising, safety and security, classroom expectations, academic advising and placement testing, registration for classes, services for students, financial aid, billing information, campus tours, and student ID pictures.
-A \$65 non-refundable orientation fee, which covers all orientation events for international students, will be charged to the student's account after International First STEP.
+International First Step is the required orientation for all new first year, new transfer and visiting/exchange international students before they begin their academic career at Southeast.
+International First Step is held the week before school starts each fall and spring semester.
+This program includes immigration advising, cultural advising, safety and security, classroom expectations, academic advising and placement testing, enrollment in classes, financial and billing information, campus tours and student ID cards.
+A one-time \$65 non-refundable orientation fee, which covers all orientation events for international students, will be charged to the student's account after International First Step.